ibm-messaging/event-streams-samples/kafka-golang-console-sample/README.md

    ./golang-sample
    ```

-   An `Waiting for messages to consume...` is displayed when the consuming application is running, but there is no data being consumed.
+   A1 `Waiting for messages to consume...` is displayed when the consuming application is running, but there is no data being consumed.

 ---

 ### 5. **Run the producing application**

-   Open a new command line window and change into the <code>kafka-golang-sample</code> directory.
+   Open a new command line window and change into the <code>kafka-golang-console-sample</code> directory.

    ```
-   cd event-streams-samples/kafka-golang-sample
+   cd event-streams-samples/kafka-golang-console-sample
    ```

    Then, update the `parameters.sh` file and start the sample producing application from the command line, keeping the `KAFKA_ENDPOINTS` and `API_KEY` the same ones used to run the consumer.